gautamits/android-driver/README.md

 # android-driver
-Install Android driver in ubuntu using this script
+-Install Android driver in ubuntu using this script.
-Run Using sudo
+-Run Using sudo.

 <code> sudo sh android.sh</code>

-Now follow instructions to complete installation of adb, fastboot and mtp drivers.
+-Now follow instructions to complete installation of adb, fastboot and mtp drivers.